Spirituality

 Satisfaction With Life

 Not only is spirituality connected to a greater personal happiness and sense of contentment, but it is also associated with decreased risk of developing depression or anxiety, and also in recovering from those conditions should they occur.
-Anyone can have depression or anxiety, and spirituality is not a complete preventative measure, but it is a buffer.
+Anyone can have depression or anxiety, and spirituality is not a complete preventative measure, but it is a buffer when integrating spirituality in counselling and therapeutic work.

 People who report that they are spiritual, however they define that term, also tend to have better interpersonal relationships and also tend to report increased satisfaction with their marital relationships as well as with relationships with their children and other family members.
-These stronger interpersonal relationships, in turn, provide a solid support network that can help individuals deal with challenges in life in positive, proactive ways that can assist in the reduction of many stress-related mental health issues.
+These stronger interpersonal relationships, in turn, provide a solid support network that can help individuals deal with challenges in life in positive, proactive ways that support long-term emotional resilience and mental health recovery.

 Posted by: Philippe Jacquet